 Let’s take a look at what church outreach is, why it’s an effective strategy to enlarge your Christian family, and how to implement outreach at your church.

 What is outreach?

-It seems pretty self-explanatory, because outreach is the act of “reaching out.”
-It usually pertains to organizations, non-profits, and churches who become involved in their communities or other efforts to provide services to those who would otherwise not have access to them.
+It seems pretty self-explanatory because outreach is the act of “reaching out.”
+It usually pertains to organizations, non-profits, and churches that become involved in their communities or other efforts to provide services to those who would otherwise not have access to them.

 In the church realm, this usually means doing ministry outside of your church walls, or hosting events that would bring the “unchurched” in.
 It includes meeting the needs of people, whether they attend your church or not.

 Why do outreach?